Last updated on April 29, 2026

 My first impression was actually good.
 I was surprised.

-It does look like Genshin Impact, at first.
-The colors, the open-world structure, the camera.
-It’s all similar.
-That’s not necessarily bad.
-It makes the game feel less unique than it should be.
+It looks like Genshin Impact at first glance, with its vibrant colors, open-world structure, and camera work.
+They’re all strikingly similar.
+That’s not inherently bad, but it makes the game feel less unique than it should.

 You’re Not Playing as Meliodas

-The main character is Percival.
-He’s the protagonist of Four Knights of the Apocalypse the sequel series.
-That makes sense in the games story.
-The story covers both the manga and the sequel, which is good.
+The main character is Percival, protagonist of Four Knights of the Apocalypse, the sequel series.
+This fits perfectly with the game’s story.
+It spans both the original manga and its sequel, which is a smart move.

-The combat is like gacha games.
-You build a team.
-Switch between characters in real time.
-The elemental system is easy to learn.
-The mounts are varied.
-Work well.
+The combat resembles gacha games, where you build a team and switch between characters in real time.
+The elemental system is straightforward to learn, while the mounts offer variety and perform effectively.

-The problem is that every fight feels weak.
-You’re playing in a world with characters who are supposed to be super powerful.
-Minor demons feel like a big threat.
-A random enemy that shouldn’t be a problem becomes a fight.
-The power levels don’t make sense.
-That breaks the games magic.
+The problem is that every fight feels weak, despite playing in a world filled with supposedly super-powerful characters.
+Minor demons pose a big threat, turning random enemies that shouldn’t be problematic into real fights.
+The inconsistent power levels simply break the game’s magic.

 Half the Cast is Missing